 Improvements on Prest Road from Highway 1 south to McGuire Road include road widening to provide sufficient travel lane width, bike lanes, shoulders, replacement of Semiault Creek Bridge, and relocation of BC Hydro poles.

 The scope of this work indludes asphalt rehabilitation, roadway markings, delineators, signage, and traffic signal improvements.

 The Chilliwack Transit System is funded and operated as a partnership between the City and the provincial crown agency, BC Transit.
 Chilliwack Transit provides well over 500,000 rides per year.
-Ridership continues to rise with expansion and improvement to the system over the last couple of years including the launch of the Fraser Valley Express in 2015 connecting Chilliwack to Greater Vancouver with the final stop being Lougheed Town Centre Skytrain Station in Burnaby.
+Ridership continues to rise with expansion and improvement to the system over the last couple of years including the launch of the Fraser Valley Express, connecting Chilliwack to Greater Vancouver with the final stop being Lougheed Town Centre Skytrain Station in Burnaby.

 The City of Chilliwack has an excellent source of drinking water.
 We get our drinking water from the Sardis-Vedder aquifer.
 The City is dedicated to monitoring, protecting, and conserving this resource in order to ensure that residents will continue to be able to enjoy this high quality water for years to come.

 The City’s capital investment program will make sure that existing infrastructure is upgraded as necessary and that the system is expanded to meet the demands of the growing community.

 The financial plan includes a 10-year program to upgrade and expand the City’s wastewater treatment plant to ensure that the current high effluent quality standards continue to be met and that all wastewater from future growth in the City can receive treatment.

 A financial analysis has been completed for both the water and sewer systems.
 The current rate structure is adequate for both timely system maintenance as well as timely replacement of ageing elements such as water mains and sewers.